Ticket Office Information

 Can I exchange or return my tickets?

 All sales are final and non-refundable.
 However, if you have tickets to an event that has multiple performances AND the performance that you have tickets for has not passed, you can exchange your tickets for another performance of the same show on a different date or time (e.g., you can exchange your Saturday Mamma Mia! tickets for Mamma Mia! on Tuesday, but not for Wicked).
-Exchanges must take place at the Ticket Office windows; the original ticket(s) must be turned in at the time of exchange.
+Exchanges must take place in person at the Ticket Office windows; the original ticket(s) must be turned in at the time of exchange.
 We cannot hold tickets for an exchange.
 There is no charge for exchanges.

 Not all events allow ticket exchanges, always check the event page for show specific exchange policies.